matheus-osilva/MAP2212/README.md

 # MAP2212
-Exercises from Computing and Simulations Laboratory course
+Exercises from Computing and Simulations Laboratory classes